West Meath company fined €125,000 after incident involving worker falling from height

 On the Wednesday 20th November in Mullingar District Court Shay Murtagh Precast Ltd, their Managing Director and Health and Safety Manager each pleaded guilty to breaches of charges under Health and Safety legislation.

-A fine of €125,000 was handed down by Judge Keelan Johnson.
+A fine of €125,000 was handed down by Judge Keenan Johnson.
 Costs of approximately €6,000 are also to be paid.
 The probation act was applied to both Ciaran Murtagh and David Whyte due to breaches under Health and Safety legislation as follows;

 Shay Murtagh Precast Ltd